Current guide to Saint Petersburg must-see places is a list of the most known attractions. But not just a simple list!

 - Is It Possible to Visit All Saint Petersburg Must-See Places in One Day?

 - Why I Have ChosenThese Saint Petersburg Must-See Places?

 Why I Have Chosen

-Secondly, these places are accessible and open in every time of year (the only exception is the Summer Garden: in winter fountains there don’t function).
-If you doubt what season to choose for visiting Russia, check the post The Best Time To Visit Russia.
+Secondly, these places are accessible and open at every time of year.
+The only exception is the Summer Garden: in winter fountains there don’t function.

 Peter And Paul Fortress